Creating a Hygge Bedroom

 A few final words on hygge for your bedroom

 That being said… the one thing to be aware of is not everything you might like is hygge.
-Shutting yourself away completely in winter isn’t hygge; it lacks the togetherness that hygge embraces.
-Neither is buying something just because it’s on-trend hygge.
+Shutting yourself away entirely in winter isn’t hygge; it lacks the togetherness that hygge embraces.
+Neither is buying something just because it’s an on-trend hygge.
 Hygge is about creating an atmosphere, so expensive items aren’t necessarily hygge.